Kos Island

 The second town of the island of Kos is Kardamena, located near the airport in the center-south of the island.

 In the south-west part of the island is Kefalos, known as the part of Kos with the most beautiful beaches.
-The tourist area of Kefalos where most small hotels and apartments are located is called Kamari.
+The tourist area of Kefalos where most small hotels and apartments are located is called Kamari, the seaside Kefalos.

-The other places on the island are located in the northern part of the island and are Mastihari, Marmari and Tigaki.
-Characterized by the beautiful sandy beach and the gradual access to the sea, they are the ideal choice for families; in fact, even along this coast, there is a wide choice of hotels and resorts, but also landlords and apartments.
+The other places on the island are located in the northern part of the island and are Mastichari, Marmari and Tigaki.
+Characterized by the beautiful sandy beach and the gradual access to the sea, they are the ideal choice for families; in fact, even along this coast, there is a wide choice of hotels and resorts, but also landlords of private villas and apartments.

 Rent a vehicle in Kos: better scooter or car?